Self-Driving-Car-NDegree-M-Russo/CarND-P5-Extended-Kalman-Filter/Extended_Kalman_filter_writeup.md

 The first thing that happens to the filter is to have its state initialized at the value of the first measurement ([FusionEKF.cpp](./src/FusionEKF.cpp), lines 59-155).

 The EKF implementation has a state composed by 4 variables: position and velocity of the tracked object, in 2D ([Ref. doc](./Docs/sensor-fusion-ekf-reference.pdf), pg.
 2, eq.
 (18)).
 In case of initial reading, the position can be initialized to the current one of the tracked vehicle, while the velocity can be put to 0.
-Depending on wether the first measurement is a Radar or a Lidar one some trigonometric decomposition might be needed: this is handled in [FusionEKF.cpp](./src/FusionEKF.cpp), lines 107-137.
+Depending on wether the first measurement is a Radar or a Lidar some trigonometric decomposition might be needed: this is handled in [FusionEKF.cpp](./src/FusionEKF.cpp), lines 107-137.
 For example, in the case of Radar we have (lines 111-118):

 ```sh
       float rho = measurement_pack.raw_measurements_[0];